ocaml/dune/doc/dev/rule-streaming.md

 now return a set of direct rules as well as a list of `(Target_mask.t * unit Memo.Build.t)`.
 Let's call such a pair a suspension.
-A suspension can be forced by evaluation its second component, Doing so will yield a list of rules matched by the mask and a new list of suspension.
+A suspension can be forced by evaluation its second component.
+Doing so will yield a list of rules matched by the mask and a new list of suspension.

-### Stagged rules loading
+### Staged rules loading

 The next step is to stage `Load_rules.load_dir`.
 In addition to taking a directory, `load_dir` will now also take a mask and will return the set of rules for this mask.
-To do that, it might to force a bunch of suspensions recursively.
+To do that, it might need to force a bunch of suspensions recursively.